 The 2015 Paris Agreement is a legally binding international treaty with more than 190 State parties.
-Its goal is to limit the temperature rise to 1.5°C above pre-industrial levels by 2100.
+The Agreement commits states to limit the increase in the global average temperature to well below 2°C above pre-industrial levels and pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels by 2100.
 However, it is now widely believed that by 2030 the 1.5°C threshold will be surpassed.
 The Intergovernmental Panel on Climate Change (IPCC) - the UN body for assessing science related to climate change - estimates that global emissions will have to reach net zero by 2050 to limit the temperature rise to 1.5°C or reach net zero by 2070 to limit the rise to 2°C. Beyond 2°C there are tipping points in the Earth's system.